gwlucastrig/TinfourDocs/README.md

 This repository is intended to store documentation for the [Tinfour Software Project](https://github.com/gwlucastrig/Tinfour).

+You may access the Tinfour documentation at [https://gwlucastrig.github.io/TinfourDocs/](https://gwlucastrig.github.io/TinfourDocs/).

 We are using this repository in conjunction with Github pages to support HTML formatted documentation.
 This project is intended to supplement the [Tinfour Wiki](https://github.com/gwlucastrig/Tinfour/wiki).
 While the Wiki will be focused on topics specific to the Tinfour software,